IBM/innovate-digital-bank/README.md

-# Kubernetes on IBM Cloud: Building a Cloud Native Application
+# Building a Digital Bank with Node.js, Express, MongoDB, & Kubernetes

 In this Code Pattern, we will build a dummy digital bank composed of a set of microservices that communicate with each other.
 We'll be using Node.js, Express, MongoDB, and the IBM Cloud Container Service.